-In this post, I will share with you the four factors that affect the austenite formation rate.
+In this post, I will share with you the four factors that impact the rate of austenite formation.

-I believe that through the introduction of this post, you will have new views and understanding on some issues.
+I hope that after reading this post, you will have a new perspective and increased understanding on the topic.

 Factor 1: effect of heating temperature

-Moreover, with the increase of heating temperature, the nucleation rate I and growth rate G of austenite increase, but the increase rate of I is higher than that of G (as shown in Table 1).
+In addition, as the heating temperature increases, both the nucleation rate (I) and growth rate (G) of austenite increase.
+However, the increase rate of I is higher than that of G, as shown in Table 1.

 Table 1 Relationship between austenite nucleation rate (I), growth rate (G) and temperature

-At the same time, with the increase of heating temperature, the ratio of the phase interface transition velocity from austenite to ferrite to that from austenite to cementite increases.
+At the same time, as the heating temperature increases, the ratio of the transition velocity from austenite to ferrite to that from austenite to cementite also increases.

-Therefore, when the austenite formation temperature rises, the amount of residual carburizing increases and the average carbon content of the newly formed austenite decreases at the moment when the ferrite phase in pearlite disappears (i.e., all of it is transformed into austenite) (Table 2).
+As a result, when the austenite formation temperature increases, the residual carburizing amount increases and the average carbon content of the newly formed austenite decreases when the ferrite phase in pearlite disappears and all of it is transformed into austenite (as shown in Table 2).